Chemistry Ph.D. Requirements

 3. Pass General Exam

 After qualification, the student must pass the General Examination, consisting of a written and an oral portion as determined by his or her selected division (Analytical, Biological, Environmental, Inorganic, Organic, Physical, or Polymer).
 The General Examination, is generally completed during the second or third year of graduate work.

 A Dissertation Prospectus must be filed with the Graduate School at least six months before submission of the dissertation, but preferably much earlier.
 If you do not meet the six-month requirement, you will not graduate until six-months after submitting your Prospectus.

 The primary requirement for the Ph.D. degree is submission of a dissertation that makes a significant contribution to the candidate’s field of specialization.
-Specific requirements for submission of the Ph.D. dissertation are provided on the Graduate School’s website.
+Specific requirements for submission of the Ph.D. dissertation are provided on the Registrar’s website.

 M.S.
 Degree Requirements

 A master’s degree may be earned under either of two plans as determined by the advisory committee.